top of page

 Pre-Painted and Acrylic-Coated Aluminum-Zinc Coated Steel

 Galvalume is an aluminum-zinc alloy coated cold-rolled steel ideally suited for metal roofing and metal wall panel applications.
-Metal Alliance stocks Galvalume AZ50 and AZ55 in 24ga and 26ga coil and flat sheet in a variety of widths.
-Additional gauges also available upon request.
-Finishes include acrylic-coated for a natural metal look, and industry-leading protective metal coatings including Tedlar® PVF film, Fluropon® 70% PVDF with Kynar 500®, and WeatherXL™ SMP in over 60 color options.
+At Metal Alliance we stock Galvalume AZ50 and AZ55 in 24ga and 26ga coil and flat sheet in a variety of widths — with additional gauges available upon request.
+Choose from a wide range of finishes including acrylic-coated for a sleek natural metal look, or elevate your project with advanced protective metal coatings like Fluropon® 70% PVDF with Kynar 500® and WeatherXL™ SMP — available in over 50 vibrant, durable colors.

 BENEFITS OF GALVALUME:

 †For limited warranty information, including detailed coverages and exclusions, contact a Metal Alliance representative.
-Galvalume® is a registered trademark of BIEC International Inc. Tedlar® is a registered trademark of DuPont de Nemours, Inc. and is used under license by Titan Steel Corporation and its affiliate Metal Alliance.
-Fluropon® and WeatherXL™ are registered trademarks of The Sherwin Williams Corporation.
+Galvalume® is a registered trademark of BIEC International Inc. Coastalume™ is a registered trademark of United States Steel Corporation.
+Tedlar® is a registered trademark of DuPont de Nemours, Inc. Fluropon® and WeatherXL™ are registered trademarks of The Sherwin Williams Corporation.
 Kynar 500® is a registered trademark of Arkema Inc.

 metal-texture-background.jpg